 They say that you can’t judge a book by its cover, but you can certainly judge a business by its website.
-Broken links, out of date information and overly-aggressive advertising not only look bad, but also leave a distasteful first impressions — and first impressions can either bring in sales or influence customers to spend their money elsewhere.
+Broken links, out-of-date information, and overly-aggressive advertising not only look bad but also leave distasteful first impressions — and first impressions can either bring in sales or influence customers to spend their money elsewhere.

-That’s why the first thing to do in order to turn website visitors into paying customers is remove any red flags or roadblocks.
-So first step, is to audit your site for any of the following:
+That’s why the first thing to do in order to turn website visitors into paying customers is to remove any red flags or roadblocks.
+So the first step is to audit your site for any of the following:

 - Spelling and Grammatical Errors: When customers see these all-too-common errors in a local business marketing website, they’re sure to wonder if the business is: a) legitimate, b) professional, c) successful or d) still operating.
 By taking care of these important details, you’re not only showing that you care about your business and your customers; you’re also proving that you’re truly worth your customers’ time — and ultimately, money.

-Once you’ve ensure your website has no major road block, it’s important to make sure it’s easy for your website visitors to become paying customers.
-So what can you do to turn casual Google searches into profitable business?
+Once you’ve ensured your website has no major roadblocks, it’s important to make sure it’s easy for your website visitors to become paying customers.
+So what can you do to turn casual Google searches into a profitable business?

 1. Easy, on-site purchasing.

 Making a purchase on your site should be as easy as searching for it.
 More and more people are becoming accustomed to buying right from websites – no more calling or walking in to book an appointment.

 Here at Hownd, we help our clients do just that.
 Our website plug-in allows them to run offers right from their website.
 Now their customers can buy right from their website without having to pick up the phone.